Li Jiancheng: The Poisoned Wine at Eastern Palace

 According to Zizhi Tongjian, on the first day of the 6th lunar month of 626, three days before the Xuanwu Gate incident, Li Jiancheng hosted a banquet for Li Shimin and Li Yuanji at his residence, the Eastern Palace.
 Li Shimin was carried back home after a night of drinking.
 Li Shimin reported through officials at his residence that he started vomiting a lot of blood after returning home.
+(Note: The direct translation is "several (Chinese) Liters".
+4 Chinese Liters during the Sui-Tang era is equivalent to 1 Liter (or 2.1 pints) today.
+So, Li Shimin vomited no less than 1 liter of blood based on today's unit system after drinking.
+A human body has 5 liters of blood in total.)
 Li Yuan sent a royal decree to Li Jiancheng: "The prince of Qin (Li Shimin) has a low alcohol tolerance, therefore, he is forbidden to go out drinking at night."
 Li Shimin apparently interpreted the wine as an assassination attempt, but Li Yuan did not mention poison in his decree to Li Jiancheng.
 Li Yuan considered sending Li Shimin to guard Luoyang to prevent further conflict, but Li Jiancheng and Li Yuanji opposed the plan because they believed that this would give Li Shimin an opportunity to build up his personal power.
 They expressed their concerns to Li Yuan's ministers, who explained to him that this plan could escalate a brotherly rivalry into a civil conflict.
 Li Yuan therefore did not carry out the plan.

 The date and the veracity of this event are both disputed.
 According to Zizhi Tongjian, it happened 3 days before the Xuanwu Gate incident.
 In Li Jiancheng's biography from the Old Book of Tang and the New Book of Tang, it took place after the Yang Wen'gan incident but several months before the Xuanwu Gate incident.
 However, in Fang Xuanling's biography from the Old Book of Tang, it happened before the founding of Tang, and wine was not mentioned.
 It remains a mystery whether or not someone attempted to poison Li Shimin at the Eastern Palace.
+(Note: Historian Meng Xianshi (孟憲實) commented on "the Poisoned Wine" incident in CCTV's documentary "The Xuanwu Gate Incident": "If Li Jiancheng attempted to murder Li Shimin at his own residence by poisoning, it must be badly done since the target was still alive.
+This obvious move could only make Li Yuan angry.
+It would also be difficult for Li Yuanji to carry out the plan since he was only a guest at a banquet in East Palace.
+Moreover, if it were found out, especially in this case the target did not die, it would break his political line with Li Jiancheng.")